paritheplatypus/SupplyChainModule/Chapter 3.md

 max_iterations = 200
 ```

-✅ Your Tasks:
-Change Tmax from 1000 to 500
+- Change Tmax from 1000 to 500

-Change max_iterations from 200 to 100
+- Change max_iterations from 200 to 100

-Save and rerun the script
+- Save and rerun the script

 > Reflect: Does the output cost change significantly?
 How fast does the optimizer converge now?